Maria Lvova-Belova: International sanctions and ICC arrest warrant

 She was sanctioned by the United Kingdom in June 2022, by the European Union in July 2022, by the United States in September 2022, and by Japan in January 2023.

 A warrant for Lvova-Belova's arrest was issued by the International Criminal Court on 17 March 2023, which alleges she is responsible for the unlawful deportation of children from Ukraine to Russia during the invasion; a similar warrant was issued for Putin.

 In 2025 Lvova-Belova gave an interview to Russian media in which he admitted she "forcibly took a child from Mariupol for herself", changed his legal name and "reeducated" him to suppress his Ukrainian identity which he manifested while opposing the forced transfer to Moscow.
 Lvova-Belova also admitted that the ICC warrant makes life difficult for her.

+In May 2026 children abducted to Russia and then returned to Ukraine testified that Lvova-Belova personally told them that they are "Russian children, that Russia will win, that Russia is the best country ever, and that we would have more opportunities there than in Ukraine", which will "exist no more soon", clarifying that the best career path for them would be to join Russian "youth military programs".

 Personal life

-Lvova-Belova has been married to Pavel Kogelman, a priest of the Russian Orthodox Church and formerly a programmer, since 2003.
+Lvova-Belova married Pavel Kogelman, a priest of the Russian Orthodox Church and formerly a programmer, in 2003.
 They have five biological and eighteen adopted children.
 The former were born in 2005, 2007, 2010, 2014 and 2018.
 In February 2023, she adopted a 15-year-old boy from Mariupol, which The Moscow Times said would likely spark outrage due to the concurrent deportation program.

 In 2024, she was reported to be in a romantic relationship with Orthodox media tycoon Konstantin Malofeev.
 The two reportedly married at a ceremony in the elite village of Deauville in Moscow Oblast in September 2024.